Is A Furnace Tune Up Really Necessary As An Edmonton Homeowner? What’s Included In A Furnace Tune Up?

 Here in Edmonton, homeowners are experts in surviving severe weather conditions.
 While we prepare for harsh winters by stocking up on food and electric blankets, we can do more by prepping our home’s plumbing and heating.
 Few things are worse than pipes freezing or your heating having a breakdown.
 You may have heard plumbing services telling you to get annual furnace inspections and why it is important to do so.
-Are furnace tune-ups important, though?
+Is it important to schedule a furnace tune-up every year, though?
 Is it worth spending the money each year to have someone inspect the wear and tear when you can do it yourself?
 We say, “Yes, it’s really necessary!” and we have a few good reasons why it is important to have a professional HVAC technician perform your annual furnace tune-up.

 Can you do furnace maintenance and furnace tune-ups yourself?

 If you wanted to do a quick check on your furnace on the months in-between your next inspection, you could do these regular maintenance tasks to make sure there are no issues and potentially extend the life of your heating system:

 - Check your furnace and make sure it is clear of black soot or combustion residue.